andy-twosticks/pod4/md/connections.md

   ConnectionPool for PgInterface) and use that, passing what it has been given as the data layer options.

+* `#new_connection` must now be defined for each interface, and returns a new DB client object that is ready to accept SQL.

+* `#close_connection` must now be defined for each interface, and closes the connection somehow.

-* No longer stores @client but always asks the Connection object for it, instead, passing itself.
+* No longer stores @client but always asks `Connection#client` for it, instead, passing itself.

 * Continues to be the object that knows _how_ to create a client for that interface.
 Never creates a client by itself, though; rather, it asks Connection to do that.

 * Must now make a point of calling `Connection#close` whenever it finishes a database operation (except for SequelInterface).

+Note that `#new_connection' and '#close_connection' were often defined against an Interface anyway (or something like them); the change is that they are now a formal part of the interface to every Pod4::Interface class.

 ### Pod4::Connection ###